Things to Do at Benefit Streets Mile Of History

 John Brown House Museum

-Tour this 1786 Georgian mansion once called 'the most magnificent and elegant private mansion on the continent' by John Quincy Adams, showcasing period furnishings and Providence's maritime history.
+This 1786 mansion was once called 'the most magnificent and elegant private mansion that I have ever seen on this continent' by John Quincy Adams, and honestly, it's still pretty impressive.
+The three-story Georgian masterpiece showcases how Providence's merchant elite lived during the city's golden age of trade.

 Providence Athenaeum